yoctoproject/poky/documentation/standards.md

     .. image:: figures/user-configuration.png
        :align: center

+A diagram with many details usually needs to use the whole page width to be readable on all media.
+In this case, the `:align:` directive is unnecessary:

+       :scale: 100%

-Depending on the size of the image, you may also shrink it to prevent it from filling the whole page width:
+Conversely, you may also shrink some images to to prevent them from filling the whole page width:

        :scale: 50%